Florida Family Law Attorney

 Florida Pre-Nuptial Agreements

-With divorce rates in Florida and the rest of the country at an all-time high, many people prepare for marriage with a prenuptial agreement.
-A prenuptial agreement has a specific purpose – how to deal with property and spousal support issues in the event that the marriage does not work out.
+With divorce rates in the state of Florida and the rest of the country at an all-time high, many people prepare for marriage with a prenuptial agreement.
+A prenuptial agreement has a specific purpose – how to deal with distribution of property and spousal support issues in the event that the marriage does not work out.

 Do you combine income or keep it separate?
 How do you intend to pay bills?
 What about the condo you owned before marriage?
 A pre-nuptial agreement can address all those issues and more.